heroku/hatchet/README.md

 In this example, the app would use the nodejs buildpack, and then `:default` gets replaced by your Git url and branch name.

-- before_deploy (Block): Instead of using the `tap` syntax you can provide a block directly to hatchet app initialization:
+- before_deploy (Block): Instead of using the `tap` syntax you can provide a block directly to hatchet app initialization.
+Example:

 ```ruby
 Hatchet::Runner.new("default_ruby", before_deploy: ->{ FileUtils.touch("foo.txt")}).deploy do